BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 Resource request and resource limits should be defined for each container in either a Deployment, DeploymentConfiguration, StatefulSets, BuildConfigs, and CronJob.
 If requests and limits have not been defined, then you will find a resources: {} line for each container.

 Let's create a deployment to test!
+Replace [username] with your username to make your object unique.
 Create this deployment in your project.

 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: hello-world-nginx
+  name: hello-world-nginx-[username]
 spec:
   replicas: 1
   selector:
     matchLabels:
-      deployment: hello-world-nginx
+      deployment: hello-world-nginx-[username]
   strategy:
     rollingUpdate:
       maxSurge: 25%